 Sleeping with a snoring partner is no joke.
 Disturbed sleep can easily take a toll on marriages – and your health.
-Sleep deprived brains lose memory, suffer loss of visual perception and are slower to react.
-Not to mention tiredness can increase the likelihood of car accidents, irritability and bad decision making.
+Sleep-deprived brains lose memory, suffer loss of visual perception, and are slower to react.
+Not to mention tiredness can increase the likelihood of car accidents, irritability, and bad decision making.
 If your partner is keeping you up with their snoring, you need to take them to a… dentist?
-Sceptical about going to a dentist for sleep apnea?
+Skeptical about going to a dentist for sleep apnea?
 Read on.

 Snoring is usually caused by obstructive sleep apnea – a fancy way of saying the airways are being obstructed during sleep.
 This leads to snoring and causes both snorer and their partner to awaken repeatedly.

 What causes snoring?

 A person snores when breathing through the mouth and nose is blocked.
 This can be because of:

 Snoring is not just an inconvenience; it can have serious health consequences for the patient.
 Waking frequently from sleep causes tiredness and mood swings.
 It has a dramatic impact on quality of life and productivity.
 Frequent waking can lead to light sleeping, which is less restful.
 If obstructive sleep apnea is left untreated, it can raise blood pressure and increase the risk of stroke and heart attacks.